-DEB 16 (Policy 16 - Debenham's Retail Core)
+DEB 13 (Policy 13 - Debenham's Retail Core)

-- a) Change of use of ground floor shops or services to residential within the core retail area will only be considered favourably where the business has been marketed diligently at a fair market price and continuously for at least one year. - b) Proposals within the retail core area that diversify and enhance the range of shops and services will be supported provided that: - 1. proposals are of an appropriate size in keeping with the existing character of the retail core area; - 2. will not lead to severe traffic congestion; - 3. adequate parking and servicing arrangements are available; - 4. proposals will not generate unacceptable noises, fumes, odours or other disturbance to neighbouring properties.
+- a) Change of use of ground floor shops or services to residential within the core retail area identified on the Proposals Map will only be considered favourably where the business has been marketed diligently at a fair market price and continuously for at least one year. - b) Proposals within the retail core area that diversify and enhance the range of shops and services will be supported provided that: - 1. proposals are of an appropriate size in keeping with the existing character of the retail core area; - 2. will not lead to severe traffic congestion; - 3. adequate parking and servicing arrangements are available; - 4. proposals will not generate unacceptable noises, fumes, odours or other disturbance to neighbouring properties.